manoloesparta/pi/README.md

 > How much PI knows about you

 A popular phrase said that inside of PI is everything that has happened, is happening and will happen.
-For example where you were and when you are going to die.
+For example where you were born and when you are going to die.
 But if you know a little about the properties of PI you can come to the conclusion that there is no pattern in the way of new decimals arrive, in a sort of way those digits are random.

 What does this mean?
 First of all PI is irational meaning that there are infinite decimals, so if you have infinite numbers at a random order, chances are that everything real-world related is going to appear in PI.
 From there comes the inspiration for this little project.